-Chapter 7: Recreation and Open Space
+7.0 Recreation and Open Space

-New development will adhere to the open space framework as illustrated in the Conservation, Recreation & Open Space map (Appendix 1, Fig. 1.12).
+New development will adhere to the open space framework as illustrated in the Conservation, Recreation & Open Space map (Appendix 2, Fig. 1.12).
 Areas designated to remain as open spaces or to provide outdoor campus recreation opportunities include the Central Lakes, the multi-purpose field on the east side of campus, open lawns in various campus locations, and wooded areas outside of Polytechnic Circle.
 Site design for future buildings will seek to maximize open space and protect sensitive lands.
-The Student Development Center, located southeast of existing on-campus housing, provides enclosed recreation facilities.
-The recently constructed outdoor multi-purpose athletic field, basketball courts and volleyball court provide much-needed on-campus recreation options for students.
-The Student Development Center includes a recreation building, pavilion and pool near the multi-purpose athletic field.
+The Wellness Center, located southeast of existing on-campus housing, provides enclosed recreation facilities.
+The recently constructed outdoor multi-purpose athletic field, basketball courts and volleyball court provide muchneeded on-campus recreation options for students.
+Planning is underway to construct a recreation building, pavilion and pool near the multi-purpose athletic field in the 2016-2017 timeframe.
 Future recreational facilities may also be considered in nearby off campus areas in coordination with the City of Lakeland.